 14 Feb Holidays are meant for the HEART, Not HEART ATTACKS 3 Simple Steps to Reduce the Effects of Holiday Stress

 The merriment of the holiday season often takes an unpleasant turn due to a statistical anomaly which surfaces during Christmas and the new year.
 An unfortunate relationship exists between the holiday season and an increase in heart attacks for both men and women.
 According to a study from the Journal of Circulation, “The number of cardiac deaths is higher on December 25 than on any other day of the year, second highest on December 26, and third highest on January 1.”
-No family wants to look back on any festive time with memories of stress and sadness due to a heart related incident during the holiday season.
-Increased education and understanding about the correlation between the holidays and heart incidents serves to provide a more joyous and fulfilling holiday season.
+No family wants to look back on any festive time with memories of stress and sadness due to a heart-related incident during the holiday season.
+Increased education and understanding about the correlation between the holidays and heart incidents serve to provide a more joyous and fulfilling holiday season.

 Everyone knows that December usually brings about an increase in stress.
 An increased risk of heart attacks stems from the added pressure of buying gifts, financial strains, and increased consumption of sugar, salt, and alcohol.
 Most people will not suffer a heart attack but will still acknowledge that their stress levels increase during this time of year.
-People whose bodies enter the holiday season in a state of high stress due to high cholesterol, high blood pressure, and poor overall health become that much more susceptible to a heart related incident.
+People whose bodies enter the holiday season in a state of high stress due to high cholesterol, high blood pressure, and poor overall health become that much more susceptible to a heart-related incident.

 An initial step towards better health begins with acknowledging and recognizing some inevitable stressors which come with the holidays.
 Avoid adding guilt and stress by planning ahead to begin or maintain an exercise regimen in advance of some of the extra eating and consumption that will surely take place.
-Map out a budget which works both in advance and following the holidays to cushion the concerns that come with credit card and bank worries during December and January.
+Map out a budget that works both in advance and following the holidays to cushion the concerns that come with a credit card and bank worries during December and January.
 Do not allow destructive stress to breed and accumulate during a time meant for peace and harmony.

 The most important aspect of day to day health does not come from simply making a conscious decision to arbitrarily lower stress.
 Some measure of stress remains inevitable and unpreventable.
 The key to staying energetic, healthy, and sane during and after the holiday season revolves around improving the body’s ability to cope with stress.
 Limiting sugar overload and alcohol consumption certainly help in that pursuit but maintaining a body capable of managing stress needs to be a top priority for all people.